openanalytics/r-ver/README.md

 ENV R_PAPERSIZE=a4
 ```
 - the build will automatically be triggered but not for the latest version (you can cancel it)
-- to trigger the right build (for the latest and greatest), trigger the parametrized build for the
+- to trigger the right build (for the latest and greatest), launch the parametrized build for the
   version of your choice on [Jenkins](https://ci.openanalytics.eu/job/git/job/r-ver/job/master/)

 ## Rebuild an image